suhasholla3/Crop-Prediction-using-ML/README.md

 temperature and rainfall and soil parameters repository gives insight into which crops are suitable to be cultivated in a particular area.
 This work presents a system to predict the most profitable crop in the current weather and soil conditions.

+# THIS WAS DONE IN PURPOSE FOR FINAL YEAR ENGINEERING PROJECT